Asian stocks mixed after Wall St falls amid rate hike unease

 In New York, the benchmark S&P 500 index sank Monday on losses for tech and communications companies.

-Investors are trying to figure out how quickly U.S., European and other central banks will withdraw record-low interest rates and other stimulus that are boosting stock prices to cool inflation that is at multi-decade highs.
+Markets have been uneasy since Federal Reserve officials said in mid-December plans to withdraw record-low interest rates and other stimulus would be accelerated to cool inflation that is at multi-decade highs.

-On Monday, the European Central Bank president, Christine Lagarde, tried to dampen talk of rate hikes, saying at a European Parliament hearing any change “will be very gradual.”
-Expectations that the ECB will adopt a more hawkish policy at its March meeting increased after the board said last week inflation risks were increasing.
+Investors expect the European Central Bank to adopt a more hawkish policy at its March meeting for the euro currency used by 17 European Union countries after its board said last week inflation risks were rising.
+The European Central Bank president, Christine Lagarde, tried Monday to dampen talk of rate hikes, saying any change “will be very gradual.”

 On Wall Street, the S&P 500 sank 0.4% to 4,483.87.
 The benchmark index is now 6.5% below its Jan.
 3 high.